msaakaash/msaakaash/README.md

 <h1 align="center">👋 Hi, I'm Aakaash M S  </h1>

 <h2 align="center">💫 About Me</h2>
-🚀 An ardent developer with hands-on experience in creating dynamic applications and building machine learning and deep learning models.
+🚀 An ardent developer with hands-on experience in creating web applications and building machine learning and deep learning models.

 📈 I'm excited to collaborate with like-minded professionals who share a vision for pushing boundaries together